PietroSassone/selenium-serenity-demo/README.md

  - Have Java installed, at lest version 11.
  - Have the latest version of the browser installed that you want to run the tests with.

- **6. Launching the tests**
+ **7. Launching the tests**
  Open a terminal in one of the modules and type to run all tests:
      ```
      mvn clean verify
      ```
  Supported arguments in the browsermob-plugin-example module:
  The [parameters](https://serenity-bdd.github.io/theserenitybook/latest/serenity-system-properties.html) supported by Serenity out of the box.
+ Plus the same as rerun.tests.count in the table below.
  Supported arguments in the demo/project module:
  The [parameters](https://serenity-bdd.github.io/theserenitybook/latest/serenity-system-properties.html) supported by Serenity out of the box.
  Plus:
  | argument name                                                 | supported values             | default value      | description                                                |
  | ------------------------------------------------------------- | ---------------------------- | ------------------ | ---------------------------------------------------------- |